2021 in ONE Championship: Background

 The event was headlined by former kickboxing and muay thai world champion Stamp Fairtex who faced Alyona Rassohyna.
 In the co-main event, a bantamweight bout between #2 ranked Shoko Sato who faces Fabrício Andrade.

 The remaining three bouts will feature a strawweight bout between Ryuto Sawada and Robin Catalan, a lightweight bout between Raul Raju and Ahmed Mujtaba, and a bantamweight fight between Tial Thang and Paul Lumihi.
 Han Zihao and Adam Noi will compete in the sole Muay Thai contest of the event.

 Results

 Road to ONE: Young Guns

 Road to ONE: Young Guns was a Combat sport event held by ONE Championship in partnership with Shooto on February 22, 2021, at the Tsutaya O-East in Tokyo, Japan.

 Background

 The sixth edition of Road to ONE was the fourth edition held in Japan.
 A women's atomweight bout between Itsuki Hirata and Miku Nakamura served as the main event.

-Hikaru Yoshino was scheduled to face Tomohiro Hagino in a flyweight bout, but Hagino was forced off the card on February 9 with an rib injury.
+Hikaru Yoshino was scheduled to face Tomohiro Hagino in a flyweight bout, but Hagino was forced off the card on February 9 with a rib injury.
 Yoshino instead faced Shohei Nose, who stepped in on short notice for this encounter.